 We offer different levels of training and provide different time lengths of training according to the categories below:

-For Trainees and Interns living in the San Francisco Bay Area:
+For Interns living in the San Francisco Bay Area:

 Our Training Program is a two-year program.
 There is no stipend offered, or tuition charged, for our training program.

-For trainees, interns, and licensed professionals who live outside Northern California:
+For interns and licensed professionals who live outside Northern California: